-While anti-inflammatory benefits of bone broth have mostly been studied related to gut physiology, in fact anti-inflammatory actions have whole body and brain implications for health.
+While anti-inflammatory benefits of bone broth6 have mostly been studied related to gut physiology, in fact anti-inflammatory actions have whole body and brain implications for health.

-In one animal study, researchers found that supplementing with bone broth reduced sensitivity in the trigeminal nerve, which can help reduce the risk of migraines and the light sensitivity that comes with them.
+In one animal study, researchers found that supplementing with bone broth reduced sensitivity14 in the trigeminal nerve, which can help reduce the risk of migraines and the light sensitivity that comes with them.

 The potential brain benefits of bone broth are certainly an important area for future research to explore in more depth.

 Direct studies of bone broth on mood balance and sleep physiology do not exist (yet).
 So we look at the compounds bone broth is known to deliver: One bone broth benefit is that it's rich in glutamate, the most abundant amino acid in your brain.

 Glutamate acts as a neurotransmitter and a precursor to GABA15, another neurotransmitter that tends to be low in people who experience depression and anxiety16.
 Increasing GABA doesn’t just lead to a better mood, it can also improve sleep, boost focus, and help maintain healthy blood pressure.